Ten Questions covering the fundamental protection under FERPA for students at Santa Clara University and the Jesuit School of Theology at Berkeley.

 8. What is directory information?

-- Campus post office box, local, permanent and email addresses (residence hall and room number is not disclosed)
+- Address: Campus post office box, local, and permanent addresses (residence hall and room number are not disclosed)

 - Telephone number